 Gathering other memory info

-Win32_PhysicalMemory class has tons of properties that you can use to pull from your computer, such as FormFactor, SerialNumber, Speed, etc. You just need to call them up and format them properly.
-Piping out to Out-GridView is probably the easiest way to get a clean view of what type of RAM you have installed on your computer.
+The win32_physicalmemory class has tons of properties that you can use to pull from your computer, such as FormFactor, SerialNumber, Speed, etc. You just need to call them up and format them properly.
+Piping out to Out-GridView is probably the easiest way to get a clear view of what type of RAM you have installed on your computer.

 Putting everything together